 In the south aisle of St Werburgh’s church is a plaque and a Western Australian flag commemorating Major Edmund Lockyer.

-In the old yard of St Werburgh’s church is Thomas and Jane Lockyer’s son James Lawes Lockyer’s grave
+In the old yard of St Werburgh’s church is Thomas and Jane Lockyer’s youngest son James Lawes Lockyer’s grave.

 Members of Thomas Lockyer’s family were Mayors of Plymouth on 9 occasions.